cmlzaGk/cmlzaGk.github.io-src/content/matrix_rain.md

 In this blog I will go over how to create matrix rain on a terminal.

+## Links

-The command line output of the program can be viewed on [Youtube](https://www.youtube.com/watch?v=uJwc8n0OnQE)
+The GIT [repository](https://github.com/cmlzaGk/mtrixrain/) of the scripts.

+A [Youtube](https://www.youtube.com/watch?v=uJwc8n0OnQE) of the matrix rain built using on Windows cmd prompt using the approach described here.

-## Summary
+## Contents

 - What is Matrix Rain?